SoCrespo/OC-Python-P05/README.md

 ### Python

-Python 3.8 required.
+Python 3.8 is required.
 It can be downloaded here : <https://www.python.org/downloads/>

 Install required extensions by doing (in command line) : `python install -r requirements.txt`